AnthonyByansi/Git-for-Data-Science/Git-for-Data-Science/docs/git-best-practices.md

 Now you can run `git s` instead of `git status` to get the same output.

 You can also create more complex aliases with arguments or options.
 For example, to create an alias called `hist` that shows a concise commit history with one-line summaries, run the following command: `git config --global alias.hist "log --pretty=format:'%h %s [%an]' --graph"`

+Now you can run `git hist` to get a compact commit history with graph visualization and author names.